 Unfortunately, this isn’t the only recent cybersecurity incident affecting Australian financial institutions.
 Last June, reports on cyberattacks against Westpac emerged among the cybersecurity community.
 That breach affected nearly 100k Westpac costumers, whose information was shared with seven malicious accounts, as reported by the Australian authorities.

 During the investigation, Westpac spokespersons stated: “Our customers’ privacy and data is extremely serious at Westpac Group.
 We keep monitoring our IT systems in order to prevent any further IT security audit incident or intrusion.
 Since the entire big four Australian banks feature the use of PayID, other banks’ confidential information could be vulnerable too”.
-Professional writers helped us with this writing service.
+Professional writers and essaybulls helped us with this writing service.

 Now, Westpac spokespersons assure that the bank was notified on the security breach when another bank’s customers reported several affectations.
 The breach was likely reported by some minor Australian banking institution.
 “Westpac was notified about another incident resulting in the PayID account data leaking which affected several users of another financial institutions as well as Westpac costumers, which have being already notified”, spokespersons said.